-From “The Wizard of Oz” and woolly worms to whirligigs and collards, North Carolina has no shortage of interesting festivals and annual events.
-Many of the state’s eclectic small towns have been celebrating heritages, collections and the downright unusual for years.
-So save the date: Here’s your chance to plan a trip and see some of our state’s one-of-a-kind events that'll make your friends' and family's eyes widen in wonder.
+From The Wizard of Oz and woolly worms to whirligigs and hot sauce, North Carolina is full of festivals you can't find anywhere else since so many of our eclectic small towns have been celebrating heritages, collections and the downright unusual for years.
+So save the date: Here’s your chance to plan a trip and see some truly one-of-a-kind events that'll make your friends' and family's eyes widen in wonder.

 3 Ayden Collard Festival